daynix/UsbDk/README.md

 ## Installing and running

 Use UsbDkController.exe to install/uninstall and verify basic operation.
-Run UsbDkController.exe -h for command line options.
+Run UsbDkController.exe without parameters for command line options.